ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Lifetime specifies how long a particular Message can wait in the Transport Services system before it is sent to the
 Remote Endpoint.
 After this time, it is irrelevant and no longer needs to be (re-)transmitted.
-This is a hint to the Transport Services implementation -- it is not guaranteed that a Message will not be sent when its Lifetime has expired.
+This is a hint to the Transport Services system -- it is not guaranteed that a Message will not be sent when its Lifetime has expired.

 Setting a Message's Lifetime to infinite indicates that the application does